catmaid/CATMAID/sphinx-doc/source/importing_data.rst

 referenced without having an actual user object available.
 To do so, use the ``--create-unknown-users`` option.
 When user mapping is enabled, users will only be created if they can't be mapped and can't be found in the import data.

+By default, the importer won't use the IDs provided from the import source and instead will create new rows.
+This default doesn't risk replacing existing data.
+All relations between objects are kept.
+If however needed, the use of the source provided IDs can be enforced by using the ``--preserve-ids`` option.

 Importing project and stack information
 ---------------------------------------